-Jewish men in divorce situations are advised correctly by their rabbis that they cannot deliver a halachic GET to their wives when the men are subjected to vicious harassment, intimidation, and coercion from various “agunot” groups and activists, such as the YU ORA group.
-Jewish men are prohibited by halacha from delivering a GET under these conditions, and thus become virtual “agunim”.
-The feminist “agunot” groups are also fully responsible for creating the fake “agunot” resulting from harassment directed against Jewish husbands designed to coerce a GET.
+Jewish men in divorce conflicts will likely consult with halacha observant Orthodox rabbis.
+In such cases, the men will probably be advised (correctly) by their rabbis that the men must NOT deliver a Get to their wives while the men are subjected to vicious harassment, intimidation, and abuse from the various “agunot” groups and activists, such as the YU based ORA group.
+Jewish men are normally prohibited by halacha from delivering a Get while subject to any coercion, in which case they may become virtual “agunim“.
+They are virtual “agunim” because their are steep obstacles preventing them from obtaining a “heter meah rabbanim” and then remarrying on it.

 The feminist “agunot” groups who engage in coercion against Jewish men are fully responsible for creating the resulting fake “agunot” when Jewish husbands are unable to deliver a kosher Get.

 Even IF the male “agunim” were to give a Get to their wives, in many cases the wives of these “agunim” are litigating in non-Jewish courts in violation of halacha.
 In such cases these men may be denied proper parenting time with their beloved children, while their time and energy is expended on legal defense efforts, and while they are financially crushed by legal fees, debts, child support, and alimony payments.
 These nightmare conditions prevent these men from getting remarried and cause them to become virtual “agunim“.